ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 6. Click **Attach existing** to attach an existing subnet to the Cloud connection.
 GRE tunnel requires that a Cloud connection must be attached to a subnet.
 You can create a new subnet in the **Subnets** window.
 For more information, see [Configuring subnets](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 The table lists all the subnets that are attached to the Cloud connection.

       If you want to attach a subnet to Cloud connection, the network traffic is routed over the Cloud connection.
       You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.
       {: note}

-1. Review the summary and the terms and conditions information.
+7. Review the summary and the terms and conditions information.

-2. Click **Create** to create a Cloud connection.
+8. Click **Create** to create a Cloud connection.

+Cloud connections is not supported on WDC06 data center.
+{: note}

 ## Modifying Cloud connections
 {: #configure-Cloud-connections}